 Luckily, it's not too difficult for beginners to get started.
 With so many techniques and stitches to choose from, it's possible to start out slow and pick up skills over time.
 With just a few basic techniques and stitches, you can be well on your way.
 So what exactly is crochet?
 This textile art requires the use of a long stick with a hook at the end, known as a crochet hook, which is used to make loops of yarn, thread, or cord to produce a fabric.

 As crochet hooks come in all sizes, you can work with fine thread all the way up to thick rope to produce items like socks, blankets, mittens, shoulder bags, hats, sweaters, and much more.
 Most projects follow a crochet pattern that will help you achieve the look you're after, though some artistic techniques like freeform crochet are perfect for those who love to freestyle.
 Crochet is so versatile that you can even get away with ditching the hook and simply use your fingers in a technique aptly called finger crochet!

 There are a wide variety of crochet stitches, but most projects start with you needing to know how to make a slip knot in order to get your yarn on the hook and a chain stitch in order to make a solid row to anchor your entire piece.
-Other basic stitches that will allow you to start on beginner projects are the single crochet, half double crochet, double crochet, and slip stitch.

 Want to gain more knowledge of crochet basics?
 Try these online classes.

 - 5 Crochet Hacks Every Beginner Should Know

 - Modern Crochet 101: Create a Pair of Fingerless Mitts

 You might also consider joining Skillshare for complete access to a wide variety of tutorials and projects.
 Their vast library of materials on crocheting is great for all skill levels.